ABN Assist 1800 546 526FREE HELP · BUSINESS HOURS

 Example: John, a dairy farmer in Victoria, uses diesel and petrol for both irrigation equipment and heavy machinery.

-By registering for Fuel Tax Credits, he becomes eligible to claim credits through his BAS — saving thousands each year.
+By registering for Fuel Tax Credits, he becomes eligible to claim credits through his BAS, saving thousands each year.

-Thriday helps farmers and contractors automatically categorise business fuel expenses — saving hours at tax time.
+Managing fuel tax claims is easier when your business expenses are tracked automatically.
+Thriday helps farmers and contractors automatically categorise business fuel expenses, saving hours at tax time.

 How much can you claim?